-One of the biggest ways that a Charlottesville car accident attorney could help you secure punitive damages is by aggressively negotiating with the insurance companies.
-If necessary, The Warren firm could stand by your side in court to get you the money you deserve and secure punitive damages in your Charlottesville car accident case to exact justice from the reckless driver.
+One of the biggest ways that a Charlottesville car accident attorney could help you secure exemplary damages is by aggressively negotiating with the insurance companies.
+If necessary, The Warren Firm could stand by your side in court to get you the money you deserve and secure punitive damages in your Charlottesville car accident case to exact justice from the reckless driver.
 Call right away to schedule a consultation for your case.